darrelllong/queue/README.md

 # Queue
-A simple queue implementation for instructional purposes.
+A simple circular queue implementation for instructional purposes.

 * Once created, the queue has fixed size.